Please ensure Javascript is enabled for purposes of website accessibility

 What’s Different This Year

-There will, undoubtedly, be valuable insights into the evolving nature of labor in a world increasingly dominated by AI, but that’s not why investors are tuning in.
+There will, undoubtedly, be valuable insights into the evolving nature of FinTech in a world in which agentic AI may, at some point, need payment rails to enable independent financial decisions, but that’s not why investors are tuning in.

 Rather, investors are going to be watching because the Fed’s September meeting is right around the corner.
-As I write this, the CME FedWatch tool shows that markets are pricing in an 85% chance of a rate cut in the September meeting, with an 84% chance of another rate cut (or two) through the end of this year.
+As I write this, the CME FedWatch tool shows that markets are pricing in a 36.6% chance of a rate hike at the September meeting, with a 68.2% chance of one rate hike or more through the end of this year.

 Why You Should Care

-If Powell leans dovish and signals that a rate cut will be coming, stocks could rally, bond yields could fall, and gold might catch a bid.
+If Warsh leans dovish (and a little more forthcoming) and signals that a rate hike isn’t in the cards and that there will be more clarity coming from the Fed, stocks could rally, bond yields could fall, and gold might catch a bid.
 Small-cap stocks would be obvious beneficiaries given their tendency to outperform during periods of low interest rates.

-In other words, there is already highly visible internal pressure on Powell and the FOMC (as well as external political pressures) to cut rates, meaning that the market may be setting itself up for acute disappointment should rates hold steady in September.
+In other words, there is already highly visible internal pressure on Warsh to hike while the market prices in expectations that rates will hold steady, setting itself up for acute disappointment in the event of a surprise hike come September.

 Now, Jackson Hole itself doesn’t typically prompt a ton of volatility in the market.

-Per a note from DataTrek Research co-Founder Nicholas Colas (quoted by MarketWatch here), written prior to last year’s summit, the market tends to rally in the two weeks around the meeting.
+Per a note from DataTrek Research co-Founder Nicholas Colas, written prior to 2025’s summit, the market tends to rally in the two weeks around the meeting.

 What to Do as an Investor

-Given the weak seasonality (September is historically the worst month for the market) and elevated valuations, it’s not hard to envision a hawkish statement at Jackson Hole snowballing into a selloff.
+Given the weak seasonality (September is historically the worst month for the market) and elevated valuations, a scenario in which a bearish response to Jackson Hole snowballs into a bout of seasonal selling certainly seems to be in play.

 The upcoming commentary shouldn’t be the deciding factor, but if you’ve been on the fence of late, it can certainly be a deciding factor.
-If you’ve been selling some winners and building up cash, and Powell is dovish, it’s a bit of a green light (keep in mind the weak seasonality, though).
-But if he’s on the fence or strikes a cautious tone, be ready to play some defense.
+If you’ve been selling some winners and building up cash, and Warsh shows that he’s not only growing into the role but also that the Fed will be a guiding hand for the markets, it’s a green light (keep in mind the weak seasonality, though).
+But if his speech is “full of sound and fury, signifying nothing,” as it has been in his two FOMC press conferences so far, be ready to play some defense.

 [author_ad]